Long Term Investor Stock Analysis of Agnico Eagle Mines (AEM.TO)

 Is management competent, honest, and aligned with shareholder interests?

 Management has demonstrated competence through successful integrations and maintaining a strong balance sheet.
-However, insider ownership is low at 0.08%, which may raise questions about alignment with shareholders.
+However, insider ownership is low at 0.08%, which may raise questions about alignment with shareholder.

 Financial Strength & Valuation